Bonifacio Day Holiday: Pay Rules, and Computation

 What is the pay computation for Bonifacio Day?

-DOLE has proposed guidelines about Bonifacio Day wage computation.
+DOLE has the following guidelines on Bonifacio Day wage computation:

 Unworked Bonifacio Day holiday